meganz/MEGAchat/Readme.md

 * Android
 Install the android NDK, and create a standalone CLang toolchain, using the `make-standalone-toolchain.sh` scrpt included in the NDK, using following example commandline:
 `./android-ndk-r11b/build/tools/make-standalone-toolchain.sh --toolchain=arm-linux-androideabi-clang --install-dir=/home/user/android-dev/toolchain --stl=libc++ --platform=android-21`
 Then, you need to prepare a cross-compile environment for android.
 For this purpose, you need to use the `/platforms/android/env-android.sh` shell script.
-Please read the Readme.md in the same directory no how to use that script.
+Please read the Readme.md in the same directory on how to use that script.

 *Notes on building webrtc with Android*
 Building of webrtc is supported only on Linux.
 This is a limitation of Google's webrtc/chromium build system.